dbcls/grasp/README.md

-When a SPARQL endpoint requires more details than a simple URL, for instance, when the endpoint requires security credentials, the endpoint parameters can be configured using a `services.json` file or by setting environment variables.
+When a SPARQL endpoint requires more details than a simple URL, for instance, when the endpoint requires security credentials, the endpoint parameters can be configured using a `services.json` file an/or by setting environment variables.

+> [!IMPORTANT]
+> When a `services.json` file and environment variables are used together, the values set by environment variables gain preference.

 #### services.json file